 The FreshFry Pod is a safe and easier way to replenish and extend the life of your frying oil.
 The Pod works overnight by capturing and removing the impurities that make your oil smoke, look dark, and taste bitter.
 At FreshFry, we strive to simplify complex oil filtering systems.
 The Pod exists to make your cooking oil cleaner, brighter, and replenished so that you can focus on your food.

-Step 1 - Place Pod in Fryer basket
+Place Pod in Fryer basket

-Step 2 - Let Pod soak and work overnight
+Step 2 - Let Pod soak overnight and work

 Step 3 - The next morning, drain oil and toss